Interview with UK VA, Becky Considine

 What was the trigger for you setting up your VA business?

-I had whet my appetite and I now knew I wanted to become a Virtual Assistant.
-I had done my research and now just needed to convince my husband, which as it turned out wasn’t such a hard job.
-He also thought it was a great idea and solution to our circumstances, in fact, he had every faith that I would succeed.
+My appetite was whet, and I knew I would become a Virtual Assistant.
+I just needed to convince my husband, which, as it turned out, wasn’t such a hard job.

 Did you just leave your job or start VA-ing gradually?